medhavi27/ASO-Web-App/documents/design-journey.md

   - *Eboard*: page for logged in eboard members to do tasls
     - *Table displaying member info*
-    - *Table displaying member attendance*
+    - *Table displaying suggested events*
     - *Form to add new images to about.php*
     - *Members Form*: form to add new members
     - *Blog Form*: form to add new blog posts
+    - *Event Form*: Form to add a new upcoming event
 - **Process**
   - [photo of card sort]
   ![Content to Card Sort](cs1.jpg)